 A large penstemon with smoky flowerrs that hover between pink and blue.

 Dark flowers, the same colour as plums and damsons, with small flower spikes.

 Bred in the 1960s by Ron Sidwell and part of his bird series that includes the pink and white ‘Osprey’ and the very dark ‘Blackbird, this purple-black penstemon is still excellent.

 Named after the late Edward Wilson, the breeder of the Pensham strain, this a wonderful, new purple penstemon and a worthy tribute.

 This pale-mauve penstemon has great presence.
 Each flower has a white throat.

-Three annuals from seed
+Three annuals to grow from seed